 • Equipping Municipalities with Climate Change Data to Inform Stormwater Management: Read the Final Report and use the Minnesota county-level reports for more specificity about projected precipitation amounts over a range of durations and recurrence intervals (e.g., 100-year 24-hour storms) based on a high emissions scenario for the end-of-century time frame 2080-2097.
-This Atlas-14 replication for Minnesota's future climate utilizes the same downscaled 10km grid data from climate models as the Minnesota Climate Explorer.
+This Atlas-14 replication for Minnesota's future climate utilizes the same downscaled 10km grid data from CMIP5 climate models as the Minnesota Climate Explorer.
 See example county report with data tables immediately below.
+The authors intend to update this Atlas-14 replication soon using Minnesota CliMAT dynamically downscaled 4km grid data which is based on CMIP6 climate models.
 (Source: University of Minnesota Center for Science, Technology, and Environmental Policy)